bbannier/mesos-tidy/README.md

 Optionally, the set of checks to perform can be specified in a clang-tidy check regex.
 By default, only Mesos-specific checks will be performed, i.e., the default value for `CHECKS` is `-*,mesos-*`.

+Results from 3rdparty dependencies are filtered from the result set.